hitoshinagano/NLP-Stanford/README.md

 # NLP-Stanford
-These are solutions to programming assignments from Stanford's NLP course.
+These are my solutions to programming assignments from Stanford's NLP course.

 # Course material
 The videos, slides and assignments (description and starter code) can be found in: